 How Do I Protect My Protection Dog?

-Feeding a high quality, organic dog food from eco-conscious manufactures is another great step.
+Feeding high-quality, organic dog food from eco-conscious manufactures is another great step.
 If you prefer feeding a raw diet over commercial brands, you can check for organic certified ingredients at your local grocery store.
 Don’t forget that Glyphosate is a systemic herbicide, so it doesn’t rinse off.

 The problem with commercial pet foods is that the toxicity of herbicides is compounded in the presence of some preservatives.
 Dr. Anthony Samsul, a research scientist, published test results from many well-known companies.
 Among the brands tested for Glyphosate, you’ll find surprisingly common names such as: